Completeness of sparse, almost integer and finite local complexity sequences of translates in $L^p(\mathbb{R})$: Introduction

 The case $1 < p < 2$ seems to be more difficult, mainly due to the absence of Plancherel's theorem in the corresponding $L^p(\R)$ spaces.
 Only in \cite{OU18}, using methods of complex analysis, it was shown that if the perturbations $\alpha_n$ are exponentially small, then the set $\Lambda$ in \eqref{eq:A1.18} is $p$-generating for every $p > 1$.
 A different approach, based on a result from \cite{Lan64}, was developed in \cite{Lev25}, which allows one to construct $p$-generating sets, $p>1$, consisting only of perturbations of the positive integers.

-On the other hand, for $p=1$ there are no uniformly discrete generating sets.
-It was proved in \cite{BOU06} that a set $\Lambda$ is $1$-generating if and only if the Beurling--Malliavin density of $\Lam$ is infinite (for the definition of this density, see e.g.\ \cite[Section 4.7]{OU16}).
+On the other hand, for $p=1$ there are no uniformly discrete generating sets \cite{Fax96}.
+Moreover, the $1$-generating sets $\Lam \sbt \R$ were characterized in \cite{BOU06} as the sets whose Beurling--Malliavin density is infinite (for the definition of the Beurling--Malliavin density, see e.g.\ \cite[Section 4.7]{OU16}).